-This programme is aimed at those intending to undertake a PhD.
-It provides a broad and balanced foundation of biomedical research skills, including knowledge and practical experience in other natural science disciplines that enable the student to undertake an interdisciplinary PhD project at the end of the MSc course.
+If you are thinking about doing a PhD but aren't completely sure, this Master's programme could be ideal for you.
+It provides a broad and balanced foundation of biomedical research skills, including knowledge and practical experience in other natural science disciplines that will enable you to undertake an interdisciplinary PhD project at the end of the course.

 You will attend modules in statistics, imaging, mathematical or molecular modelling, physical biology etc., plus a series of masterclasses led by experts in the areas of cellular dynamics, molecular microbiology and applied medical technologies.
 During the third term and summer terms you will conduct two eleven-week research projects in two different disciplines.